Subtitles and Transcript

-0:15 How can I speak in 10 minutes about the bonds of women over three generations, about how the astonishing strength of those bonds took hold in the life of a four-year-old girl huddled with her young sister, her mother and her grandmother for five days and nights in a small boat in the China Sea more than 30 years ago, bonds that took hold in the life of that small girl and never let go -- that small girl now living in San Francisco and speaking to you today?
+0:11 How can I speak in 10 minutes about the bonds of women over three generations, about how the astonishing strength of those bonds took hold in the life of a four-year-old girl huddled with her young sister, her mother and her grandmother for five days and nights in a small boat in the China Sea more than 30 years ago.
+Bonds that took hold in the life of that small girl and never let go — that small girl now living in San Francisco and speaking to you today.
 This is not a finished story.
 It is a jigsaw puzzle still being put together.
 Let me tell you about some of the pieces.

-3:32 After three months in a refugee camp, we landed in Melbourne.
+3:29 After three months in a refugee camp, we landed in Melbourne.
 And the next piece of the jigsaw is about four women across three generations shaping a new life together.
 We settled in Footscray, a working-class suburb whose demographic is layers of immigrants.
 Unlike the settled middle-class suburbs, whose existence I was oblivious of, there was no sense of entitlement in Footscray.
 The smells from shop doors were from the rest of the world.
-And the snippets of halting English were exchanged between people who had one thing in common, they were starting again.
+And the snippets of halting English were exchanged between people who had one thing in common: They were starting again.

-5:45 Grants and sponsors were sought.
+5:42 Grants and sponsors were sought.
 Centers were established.
 I lived in parallel worlds.
 In one, I was the classic Asian student, relentless in the demands that I made on myself.
 In the other, I was enmeshed in lives that were precarious, tragically scarred by violence, drug abuse and isolation.
 But so many over the years were helped.
-And for that work, when I was a final year law student, I was chosen as the young Australian of the year.
+And for that work, when I was a final-year law student, I was chosen as the Young Australian of the Year.
 And I was catapulted from one piece of the jigsaw to another, and their edges didn't fit.

-7:24 So I spoke out on youth unemployment and education and the neglect of the marginalized and the disenfranchised.
+7:20 So I spoke out on youth unemployment and education and the neglect of the marginalized and disenfranchised.
 And the more candidly I spoke, the more I was asked to speak.
 I met people from all walks of life, so many of them doing the thing they loved, living on the frontiers of possibility.
 And even though I finished my degree, I realized I could not settle into a career in law.
 There had to be another piece of the jigsaw.
-And I realized at the same time that it is okay to be an outsider, a recent arrival, new on the scene -- and not just okay, but something to be thankful for, perhaps a gift from the boat.
+And I realized, at the same time, that it is OK to be an outsider, a recent arrival, new on the scene — and not just OK, but something to be thankful for, perhaps a gift from the boat.
 Because being an insider can so easily mean collapsing the horizons, can so easily mean accepting the presumptions of your province.
 I have stepped outside my comfort zone enough now to know that, yes, the world does fall apart, but not in the way that you fear.

-8:25 Possibilities that would not have been allowed were outrageously encouraged.
+8:21 Possibilities that would not have been allowed were outrageously encouraged.
 There was an energy there, an implacable optimism, a strange mixture of humility and daring.
 So I followed my hunches.
 I gathered around me a small team of people for whom the label "It can't be done" was an irresistible challenge.
-For a year we were penniless.
+For a year, we were penniless.
 At the end of each day, I made a huge pot of soup which we all shared.
 We worked well into each night.
 Most of our ideas were crazy, but a few were brilliant, and we broke through.
-I made the decision to move to the U.S. after only one trip.
+I made the decision to move to the US after only one trip.
 My hunches again.
-Three months later I had relocated, and the adventure has continued.
+Three months later, I had relocated, and the adventure has continued.